Stanmozolevskiy/JWT-Handler/README.md

+- **Make sure to not push API key or accounts will be blocked**

-﻿# Deploy to Heroku with Docker
+# Deploy to Heroku with Docker

 Runt the following commands in the terminal with **adnim rights** in the root folder